-To accompany our Johnny Marr interview and player profile, Jamie Humphries gets all indie and offers a brief insight into some of the classic rhythm guitar and riffing techniques of the Manchester guitar legend…
+Jamie Humphries gets all indie with this Johnny Marr style rhythm guitar lesson and offers a brief insight into some of the classic rhythm guitar techniques and The Smiths style guitar riffs of the Manchester guitar legend …

 For our verse progression or A section I have chosen to look at the jangly very 'Manchester sounding' approach to Johnny’s playing.
 The chord progression is based around the chords of A major, C# minor, B minor, D and E major.